Tracing the Techno-Supremacy Doctrine: A Critical Discourse Analysis of the AI Executive Elite: The Techno-Supremacy Doctrine

 \section{The Techno-Supremacy Doctrine}

 \begin{quote} ``\textit{We believe that there is no material problem—whether created by nature or by technology—that cannot be solved with more technology}.'' - Marc Andreessen. \end{quote}

-TSD is a belief system characterized by an excessive and often uncritical trust in technology's alleged inherent superiority to address complex societal challenges.
-TSD represents a mindset that overvalues technology's capacity to solve problems and often underestimates the complexity of social issues, as well as the importance of human agency, values, and context.
+The Techno-Supremacy Doctrine is a belief system characterized by excessive, often uncritical trust in technology's alleged inherent superiority to address complex societal challenges.
+TSD represents a mindset that overvalues technology's capacity to solve problems and often underestimates the complexity of social issues and the importance of human agency, values, and context.
 It fosters the idea that technological advancements alone are sufficient for societal progress, potentially leading to the neglect of non-technological solutions and a blindness to the limitations and potential negative consequences of purely technological approaches.

-The term `Techno-Supremacy Doctrine' was selected over several alternatives (e.g., Techno-Primacy Principle, Algorithmic Solutionist Worldview, Techno-Centric Goggles) for its precision in capturing this belief system's distinct ideological nature.
+The term `Techno-Supremacy Doctrine' was selected over several alternatives for its precision in capturing this belief system's distinct ideological nature.
 The prefix `Techno' grounds the concept firmly in the domain of technology in its broadest sense, encompassing not just AI but technology in general.
 The core component, `Supremacy,' denotes more than mere primacy.
 It highlights a conviction in technology's inherent dominance, ultimate authority, and fundamental superiority over alternative non-technological approaches to problem-solving.
 This term reflects the overvaluation and uncritical trust central to TSD, where technological considerations often override or marginalize other vital human and contextual factors.
 Finally, `Doctrine' is employed because TSD represents not an isolated bias but a systemic and self-reinforcing set of interconnected beliefs, assumptions, and guiding tenets that shape perception and action.
-It is important to note that `Doctrine' is used as an analytical construct to describe the function and logic of this belief system, rather than a claim that its tenets are always consciously held by its adherents.
+Note, however, that we do not claim that its tenets are always consciously held by its adherents.